mozilla/ichnaea/docs/api/submit.rst

 The record fields have the same meaning and requirements as explained in the :ref:`api_search`.

-The only required fields are `lat` and `lon` and at least one cell or WiFi entry.
-If either `lat` or `lon` are not included, the record will not be accepted.
+The only required fields are `lat` and `lon` and at least one Bluetooth, cell or WiFi entry.
+If neither `lat` nor `lon` are included, the record will be discarded.

 The altitude, accuracy and altitude_accuracy fields are all measured in meters.
 Altitude measures the height above or below the mean sea level,